dustinpfister/blog_posts/_posts/canvas-box-class.md

 <!-- more -->

-## 1 - The basic box class
+## 1 - The basic Canvas Rect or Box class if you prefer

 At a minimum a box class should have an x,y,w, and h properties that define the size, and position of the box.
 A more advanced Box class may have additional properties that have to do with rotation, and current delta values, but for this section I will be keeping it simple.
 In addition to the basic values that define a box it should also have a just one method that has to do with the manipulation of the box state position.

-Maybe something like this:

 ### 1.1 - The Box Class

+So for a starting canvas box class I am just making a constructor method that creates a Box Class instance that is just the basic properties.
+Just the current x and y position of the box area, as well as width and height.
+In addition to this there is just one move method that just steps the box instance by passing some delta values.

 ```js
 var Box = function (op) {